| Safe Haskell | None |

 proxy also downloads the bytes through it rather than going straight to upstream

-and bypassing the gate (see docs/architecture/hosting.md → "The load-bearing
+and bypassing the gate (see docs/architecture/web-layer.md → "Multi-ecosystem

-requirement: URL rewriting").
+mounts", whose URL rewriting is load-bearing).
 Keeping artifacts same-host also keeps npm's auth

-transform performs no IO.
-It is idempotent: re-deriving {pkg} and {file} from
+no IO.
+It is idempotent: re-deriving {file} from an already-rewritten URL

 Assembling the served document